-This screening report has been produced prior to a period of consultation on the HIIA and the other impact assessments from November 2021 to January 2022.
-The feedback and findings of the consultation will contribute towards completing a full HIIA on both the 2020-2022 NTS2 Delivery Plan and 2022-2023 NTS2 Delivery Plan in April 2022.
-Figure 1-1 sets out the key activities and timescales for undertaking the HIIA.
+A screening report was produced prior to a period of consultation between November 2021 and January 2022 on the HIIA and the other impact assessments.
+The feedback and findings of the consultation have contributed towards completing this full HIIA on the NTS Delivery Plan 2020-22.
+A separate Consultation Report has been produced to provide an overview of the consultation process and a summary of responses and feedback.